arunhotra/ansible-bigip-upgrades/Readme.md

   * It gets pool status output from active and standby and writes them to a file, then a python script compares the two files and writes a file called compare_status.json.
 If any of the guests fail to show successful comparison, then the upgrade success value is set to false.

+### sync

+  * Post upgrade sync - sync's from active to standby by using the bigip_configsync_action module.
+This is to get rid of the "changes pending" message after the upgrade.